-As of July 1, 2020, there were 1,877,213 shares of our common stock outstanding, held by approximately 19 stockholders of record, 6,170,349 shares of our Series A convertible preferred stock outstanding, held by approximately 7 stockholders of record, and 48,179,830 shares of our Series B convertible preferred stock outstanding, held by approximately 15 stockholders of record including 27,066,206 shares of our Series B convertible preferred stock issued in the second tranche of our Series B convertible preferred stock financing on July 1, 2020.
-Assuming the consummation of the 1-for-3.7 reverse split of our common stock and the conversion of the preferred stock owned by our existing stockholders outstanding as of July 1, 2020 into 14,689,215 shares of our common stock immediately upon effectiveness of our Certificate of Incorporation, there would have been 16,566,428 shares (not including 2,422,912 shares of common stock issuable upon the exercise of outstanding stock options since July 1, 2020 and unvested shares issued pursuant to the early exercise of stock options which are subject to potential forfeiture) of common stock outstanding, held by approximately 37 stockholders of record and no shares of preferred stock outstanding as of July 1, 2020.
-We are contemplating additional grants of options in connection with this offering with respect to approximately 1.2 million shares of our common stock with a per share exercise price equal to the offering price.
+As of April 30, 2020, there were 6,431,822 shares of common stock outstanding, held by approximately 15 stockholders of record, 6,170,349 shares of Series A preferred stock outstanding, held by approximately 7 stockholders of record, and 21,113,624 shares of Series B preferred stock outstanding, held by approximately 15 stockholders of record.
+Assuming the conversion of the preferred stock owned by our existing stockholders into 27,283,973 shares of our common stock immediately upon effectiveness of our Certificate of Incorporation, there would have been 33,715,795 shares (not including 9,204,950 shares of common stock issuable upon the exercise of outstanding stock options since March 31, 2020 and unvested shares issued pursuant to the early exercise of stock options which are subject to potential forfeiture) of common stock outstanding, held by approximately stockholders of record and no shares of preferred stock outstanding.

+In connection with this offering, we expect to consummate a